1) I have placed a deposit with you for a Cavachon puppy. What happens next?

 2) Can you tell me more about visiting your farm, do you have general visiting hours?

 Families often ask to visit our puppies or drop by to visit.
 We certainly understand the desire to see a breeder's facility, their parent dogs and to meet the breeders.
+Most of the time, you are more than welcome to come and meet us and see parent dogs and if puppies are older than 7 weeks, you can play with the puppies too!
 However, we have been advised by our vet that we must limit the number of visitors we have and that puppies should not be exposed until they are at least 7 weeks of age, after their first immunizations.
 There is a real danger that diseases can migrate into the farm and our exercise yard and puppies that are not yet vaccinated will be susceptible to these viruses and bacteria that can then spread through the whelping area and exercise pens.
 Thank you for understanding our protective policy.

 3) What will I get with my Cavachon puppy?